 Head Of People Operations Jobs in USA with Visa Sponsorship

-Head of People Operations roles attract H-1B and O-1 visa sponsorship from mid-size and enterprise employers, particularly in tech and healthcare.
+Head of People Operations roles attract H-1B visa and O-1 visa sponsorship from mid-size and enterprise employers, particularly in tech and healthcare.
 Most require a bachelor's degree in HR, business, or organizational psychology, with senior experience typically substituting for advanced credentials.
 For detailed occupation requirements, see the O*NET profile.

 See All Head Of People Operations Jobs